 What does a pastor do?
 Pastors are asked to do a hundred different things, but in the Bible they mainly do three things: they set an example for others to follow, they prayerfully watch over those in their care, and they teach so that the body of Christ may be strengthened and equipped (See Acts 20:28, Eph.
 4:11, Tit.
 1:9, Heb.
 13:17, 1 Pet.
 5:2–3).
 Not all teachers are pastors, but all pastors are teachers, in one form or another.

 And when the Chief Shepherd appears, you will receive the unfading crown of glory.

 (a) The Chief Shepherd.
-Although pastors are shepherds, the sheep belong to the Chief Shepherd which is Jesus (see entry for 1 Pet.
+Although pastors are shepherds, the sheep belong to the Chief Shepherd, Jesus Christ (see entry for 1 Pet.
 2:25).

 (b) The unfading crown of glory is synonymous with the crown of life that Jesus gives to all who love him (Jas.
 1:12).
 Crowns are given to all the children of the King, and the least crown, if there is such a thing, is more glorious than the most splendid crown on earth.

 (c) Glory; see entry for 1 Pet.
 1:21.

 You younger men, likewise, be subject to your elders; and all of you, clothe yourselves with humility toward one another, for GOD IS OPPOSED TO THE PROUD, BUT GIVES GRACE TO THE HUMBLE.